Kinston soup kitchen receives generous donation from worldwide manufacturer

-Jim Godfrey is the Executive Director of Mary’s Kitchen, he said, this year they were in dire need of donations.
+Jim Godfrey is the executive director of Mary’s Kitchen and said this year they were in dire need of donations.

 “As you can see looking in the food pantry, we’ve had some very good food donation contributions.
 But monetarily, we seem to be down, and no one seems to know why,” said Godfrey.

-He said, this year’s donation from Spirit Aerosystems will make it possible for them to keep operating, saying, “You’ve got to pay the electric bill, you got to pay the water bill, you got to pay the telephone bill, you got to pay the natural gas bill.”
+He said this year’s donation from Spirit Aerosystems will make it possible for them to keep operating.

+“You’ve got to pay the electric bill, you got to pay the water bill, you got to pay the telephone bill, you got to pay the natural gas bill,” Godfrey said.

-It’s called the Spirit Good Neighbor Fund, and all of the money is donated from employees of Spirit Aerosystems.
+It’s called the Spirit Good Neighbor Fund, and all of the money is donated by employees of Spirit Aerosystems.

-“They realize that being involved in the community and donating dollars, directly to places like Marion kitchen is very important,” said President of the Good Neighbor Fund, John Beilman.
+“They realize that being involved in the community and donating dollars directly to places like Mary’s Kitchen is very important,” said President of the Good Neighbor Fund, John Beilman.

-Godfrey added, they used to get ten-thousand from the annual golf tournament, and ten-thousand from employee donations, but last year, there was no golf tournament.
+Godfrey added they used to get $10,000 from the annual golf tournament, and $10,000 from employee donations.
+However, there was no golf tournament last year, which put the organization in a bit of a bind.

 “I knew they didn’t have the golf tournament, so I wasn’t expecting what I would call a normal check,” said Godfrey.